 A just transition is about making sure that, as we reduce our emissions and respond to a changing climate, the journey is fair and creates a better future for everyone - regardless of where they live, what they do, and who they are.

 A crucial part of a just transition is about supporting workers and affected communities as we plan the move away from carbon-intensive industries.
-Our goal is to make the economy work for everyone so no one is left behind, whilst protecting our planet.
-This means the creation of good, green jobs to support this change, and everyone playing their part in creating a fairer and more sustainable society for all.
+Our goal is to make the economy work for everyone, so no one is left behind, whilst protecting our planet.
+This means the creation of good, green jobs to support this change, with everyone playing their part in creating a fairer and more sustainable society for all.

 The Power of Nature